z357412526/mousestyles/doc/source/report/distribution.rst

 Statement of Problem:
 ---------------------

+- Construct Statistical Model for Locomotion Distribution:
-To take a closer look at the tail property of locomotion, we analyze the moving distance distribution for home based mice and non home based Mice.
-Fitting those distribution using some prior knowledge and obtain estimator for each mouse.
+To take a closer look at the tail property of locomotion, we analyze the moving distance distribution for each string.
+Fitting those distributions using some prior knowledge and obtain estimator for each mouse.
 With expectation, it is possible to cluster mice by the their unique distribution estimator, and further figure figure out with strain they belong to.

+There are some smaller questions to answer:
+   - What is the distribution model we could use to fit?
+   - How can we estimate parameters for our distribution?
+   - How can we do clustering strains based on model parameters?

 Statement of Statistical Problem: